Zatvobor/ember-couchdb-kit/README.md

 ember-couchdb-adapter
 =====================

-CouchDB adapter for ember js(write in coffee script)
+An Ember.js adapter for CouchDB (CAUTION: written in coffee script)